openaq/aqi-hub/docs/indices/australia.md

 \* _Documented as parts per hundred million (pphm) in source material.
 Converted here to remain consistent with the more common ppm/ppb in the other tables_

-_Note_: Adapted from "About the air quality categories" (31 July 2023) https://www.environment.nsw.gov.au/topics/air/understanding-air-quality-data/air-quality-categories
+_Note_: Adapted from "About the air quality categories" (31 July 2023) https://www.environment.nsw.gov.au/topics/air/understanding-air-quality-data/air-quality-categories [^1]

-### Northern Territory[^2]
+### Northern Territory

 | Pollutant |Avg. period  | Good | Fair | Poor | Very poor | Extremely poor |
 |---|---|---|---|---|---|---|